Food Additive

 All Food Additives used in the manufacturing of foods are governed in the U.S. by the Food and Drug Agency (FDA).
 This government agency monitors, maintains and investigates the use of Food Additives in order to confirm there are no health risks associated with the use of the various Additives mixed into foods today.
 Although there will always be concerns regarding some Additives, the FDA works closely with staff and many different organizations such as the National Institute of Health (NIH) to jointly explore health risks and benefits associated with the use of Food Additives.

-Food Additive Glossary Term
+Food Additive Reviews

 There currently aren't any reviews or comments for this term.
 Be the first!